moedaaboul/Password-Generator/README.md

 ## General Information

-Goal is to create a password generator using vanilla javascript that has the following functionality:
+Goal is to create a password generator using JavaScript that has the following functionality:

 - It generates upon clicking a button to generate
 - A prompt for the length of the password